blueprismo/blueprismo.github.io/content/posts/gtid_replication/index.md

 - Post-install helm hooks run always after installation, they are reckless and do not care about init processes
 - `/dev/tcp` may be handy in containers without standard network tools
 - S3 buckets cross account replication
+- How to authenticate in vault via HTTP
+- Make a VPC peering connection
 - IRSA is (IMHO) still better than EKS Pod Identity

 Hope you have a great one!
 Remember to seek mental peace :lotus_position: